tradzero/WPREST/README.md

 # WPREST
-laravel package for easy use wordpress rest api, only provide post's create and update at this version.
+laravel package for easy use wordpress rest api, only provide post, category create and update at this version.

 # Prepare